JuJussel/clini-ui-lib/docs/Select.md

 - placeholder: Empty text
 - prop: key of object to display when selected.
 Only needed when data is Object
 - loading: Shows loading in dropdown
+- color: Background color while not focused.
+Text color will cahnge to white.

 Emits: